ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-storage.md

 ## Management cluster
 {: #fss-storage-management}

 The management cluster storage is vSAN.
-Security requirements mandate that multi-tenant shared storage is not permissible and in such cases the use of vSAN is necessary.
-Shifting storage to vSAN requires deploying a minimum of four ESXi hosts to the management cluster.
-Where the SaaS provider is willing to accept more operational risk the use of NFS shared storage and Cloud Object Storage is available.
+Security requirements mandate that multi-tenant shared storage is not permissible and in such cases the use of vSAN is necessary. vSAN requires deploying a minimum of four ESXi hosts to the management cluster.

 ## Edge cluster
 {: #fss-storage-edge}